 Knowing the condition of natural resources in national parks is fundamental to the NPS's ability to manage park resources.
 Parks are open systems, and the challenge of protecting and managing their natural resources requires a partnership-based ecosystem approach.
 Natural resource monitoring provides site-specific information needed to understand and identify change in complex, variable, and imperfectly understood natural systems and to determine whether observed changes are within natural levels of variability.

 Program: Warblers, Woods and watersheds

 Join NETN staff at Marsh-Billings-Rockefeller NHP in Woodstock, VT for this 2-hour hike to learn about the basics of monitoring birds, invasive species, salamanders, forest health, phenology, and water quality.
 Great on-line resources that will enrich your understanding of the park and the plants, birds, and animals that call it home will also be shared.
 Program Dates: 6/14, 7/12, 8/23.
 Call the park at 802-457-3368 for more details.

 The 2012 field season marked NETN's 3rd year of repeat sampling, and now three quarters of all forest plots have been sampled twice.
 Read the report from the link above, or go to the Education and Outreach page for Resource Briefs for each park..

 Field Note: Snags and CWD

 Are dead standing trees and fallen logs important for forest health?
 It turns out they are critical for many species of birds, mamals, and insects.

-Newsletter: Winter 2014 Temperatre Times
+Newsletter: Summer 2014 Temperatre Times